Tuck-Williamson/Mutual-Inclusion-csci-602-fall-2025-group-project/IterationDocs/Iteration-0/TeamDocumentation.md

 experience and **Tuck** detailing his extensive work in embedded development, kernel work, and hardware engineering.
 They discovered they had previously worked at the same companies and knew mutual contacts, creating a connection between them.

+## Team Customer Meeting—October 28, 2025

+Met with the customer (Dr. Ravan) on October 28, 2025 in class.

+- Made the switch to Git Project from Jira.
+- Made the decision to make Tuesday class time for weekly review.
+- Made the decision to use a Wednesday at 5pm Zoom meeting for all members that can make it to plan current week sprint.
+- Made the decision to use M, R, F 5pm by zoom/phone call to do daily standup.
+- Began migration of existing stories from Jira to Git Project.
+- **Erin** volunteered to complete the migration of stories by the Wednesday sprint meeting.
+- **Dan** and **Christian** got **Christian** setup with the project.